Turn off modem on Qualcomm

 Anyways, just try to remove the blobs or build without the modem, this should be the best you can do.

-RE: Turn off modem on Qualcomm - Added by Wolfgang Wiedmeyer 8 months ago
+RE: Turn off modem on Qualcomm - Added by Wolfgang Wiedmeyer about 1 year ago

 You also have to consider the worst case: The radio image is preinstalled on a dedicated partition and may be loaded by the bootloader.
 If that is the case and if it's not possible to disable booting the modem, then you are probably out of options.
 You can't assume that the modem is not running, just because you removed blobs for the radio interface.
 You will need to investigate how exactly the modem is booted on your device.
 Reading logs and figuring out what the blobs do and how they work together are the first steps.
 Check what the kernel drivers for the modem do.
 Maybe there is also some documentation.
 Feel free to share your findings here!